bwvoss/failure-patterns-essay/README.md

 ##### Communicating With Error messages

-The Go community's convention for error messages make it easy to identify problems with a casual chain with strings.
+The Go community's convention for error messages makes it easy to identify problems with a casual chain with strings.
 Let's say we wanted to craft an error message for an HTTP timeout failure for the Rescuetime code.
 In Go, it may be structured like this:

 ```go
 rescuetime: fetch: http timeout: the url of http://rescuetime-api.com timed out at 5 seconds